-Offers change all the time of course, so you'll need to compare the pricing options from several alarm companies.
-Decide what your "must have" alarm needs are, and choose a system your budget will allow.
+Offers change all the time of course, so you'll need to compare current home security prices from several alarm companies.
+Then, decide what your "must have" alarm needs are, and choose a system your budget will allow.

 Now that you know about the structure of home security prices, you can use this knowledge to your advantage.

 A good place to start is by getting free security system quotes from dealers in your area.
 You can research these on your own, click on the link above, or just fill out the form below.

 The link and the form are courtesy of BuyerZone, a company that matches people looking for goods and services with select companies near them.

 Just answer a few easy questions that will help find the best system for your house.

 You’ll be asked for a contact information, but no credit card information is needed, and there is no obligation to buy anything.

 After submitting your answers, you’ll soon receive free quotes from local alarm companies.

 These home security prices will be far more accurate than any generic offers you may see for “basic” alarm systems, since they’ll be based on your specific needs and preferences.